 - Inadequate Compliance Program: Failing to implement an effective compliance program to ensure adherence to CMS requirements, detect provider upcoding, and identify and delete previously submitted false claims

 The potential for risk adjustment fraud goes beyond Medicare.
 A majority of states contract with managed care organizations to deliver care to Medicaid beneficiaries.
 Some of those states’ Medicaid programs also utilize risk adjustment principles, exposing Medicaid to similar fraudulent practices.

-For more on risk adjustment fraud, see “The Calm Before the Storm – Enforcement Trends in Risk Adjustment: DOJ and the False Claims Act” and “Anti-Fraud Challenges for 2013,” by Constantine Cannon partners Mary Inman and Tim McCormack.
+For more on risk adjustment fraud, see “The Calm Before the Storm – Enforcement Trends in Risk Adjustment: DOJ and the False Claims Act” by Constantine Cannon attorneys Mary Inman and Molly Knobler, and “Anti-Fraud Challenges for 2013” by Constantine Cannon partners Mary Inman and Tim McCormack.

 To find out more about whether a particular type of fraud is actionable under the False Claims Act, contact us today.